mccuna/mccuna.com/README.md

      - `pnpm dev:remix` - builds the `remix` app and watches for changes
      - `pnpm dev:miniflare` - starts running the `remix` app using `miniflare`
    - Before starting the above processes it also runs a `pnpm build` to create a production build.
 This is needed because `miniflare` will throw an error if it finds no app to run
+   - **The `wrangler.toml` file contains only the public env variables.
+Besides them, the app need some secret env variables too (check `wrangler.example.toml` for the whole list).
+Unfortunately I cannot include them in this public repo because because, yeah, they're secrets 😄**

 If for some reason you need to debug the server-side part, the `launch.json` file is already configured to run `pnpm dev` in debug mode.